Thermodynamically consistent machine learning model for excess Gibbs energy: Results

-Comparing HANNA’s performance on binary and ternary mixtures reveals how different extrapolation strategies influence accuracy across VLE, LLE, and ACI data (cf. panels \textbf{a} in Figs. \ref{fig:combined_binary_plot}~and~\ref{fig:combined_ternary_plot}).
+Comparing HANNA’s performance on binary and ternary mixtures reveals how different extrapolation strategies influence accuracy across VLE, ACI, and LLE data (cf. panels \textbf{a} in Figs. \ref{fig:combined_binary_plot}~and~\ref{fig:combined_ternary_plot}).
 For the ternary VLE data, the scores from HANNA and mod.
-UNIFAC become slightly worse by the same margin (their median $\mathrm{MAE}_\mathrm{sys}$ increases about 0.04), when compared to the respective binary scores.
-Considering the LLE data, when going from binary to ternary data, the scores remain almost constant for both methods.
-For the ACI data, we observe a significant deterioration of the predictions going from binary to ternary systems for HANNA (the median $\mathrm{MAE}_\mathrm{sys}$ increases by 0.08), while this is not the case for mod.
-UNIFAC.
+UNIFAC become slightly worse by the same margin (their median $\mathrm{MAE}_\mathrm{sys}$ increases by about 0.05), compared to the respective binary scores. \RB{We observe a similar pattern for the LLE data.
+For the ACI data, we observe a significant deterioration in prediction accuracy when moving from binary to ternary mixtures for HANNA (the median $\mathrm{MAE}_\mathrm{sys}$ increases by 0.16).}